Michal-Grzybowski/Michal-Grzybowski/README.md

 A passionate backend developer from Poland

 - I'm a third year student of Computer Science in Wrocław University of Science and Technology
-- 🌱 I’m currently learning C# and Artificial Inteligence
+- 🌱 I’m currently learning C#, Unity and Artificial Inteligence
 - 📫 How to reach me:
 - [Facebook](https://www.facebook.com/profile.php?id=100045729529116)
 - e-mail: michalg.312@gmail.com